 3. Preview your preregistration

-When you get to the "Other" page in your form, click the Preview for submission button.
+When you get to the "Other" page in your form, click the Review button.

 A preview of your form will appear.

 Review your answers.
-If you see anything you want to change, click the Continue editing button on the bottom left of the page.
+If you see anything you want to change, click the Back button on the top right of the page.

 Click the Register button when you're ready.